Google’s organic algorithm is complex – it’s impossible to accurately forecast SEO traffic.

-However, we can build estimates based on the data we have available.
+However, we can build estimates using data from SEO tools.

 Who is this for?